9 key differences between strategy vs tactics

 7. Strategy defines brand positioning

 Once our target audience characteristics, preferences and behaviors are defined through personas, the strategy involves defining how we want our brand to be perceived relative to competitors.
-This involves considering the generic strategy factors that Michael Porter identified based on market pricing and differentiation.

 8. Strategy defines how to engage the audience through branding